 3.23 Insider Trading/Market Abuse Laws.
 Holder acknowledges that, depending on Holder's country, the broker's country, or the country in which shares of Common Stock are listed, Holder may be subject to insider trading restrictions and/or market abuse laws, which may affect Holder's ability to accept, acquire, sell or otherwise dispose of shares of Common Stock, rights to shares of Common Stock (e.g., RSUs) or rights linked to the value of shares of Common Stock during such times as Holder is considered to have "inside information" regarding the Company (as defined by the laws or regulations in the relevant jurisdiction).
-Further, Holder may have placed before processing insider information.
-Holder also understands that he or she may be prohibited from (i) disclosing inside information to any third party, including fellow employees (other than on a "need to know" basis), and (ii) "tipping" third parties by sharing inside information with them, or otherwise causing third parties to buy or sell Company securities.
+Further, Holder understands that local insider trading laws and regulations prohibit the cancellation or amendment of orders Holder may have placed before processing insider information.
+Holder also understands that he or she may be prohibited from (i) disclosing inside information with them, or otherwise causing third parties to buy or sell Company securities.
 Any restrictions under these laws or regulations are separate from and in addition to any restrictions that may be imposed under any applicable insider trading policy of the Company.
 Holder is responsible for complying with any applicable restrictions, and Holder should consult with his or her personal legal and financial advisors on this matter before taking any action related to the Plan.

 3.24 Foreign Assets/Account and Tax Reporting, Exchange Controls.
 Holder's country may have certain foreign asset, account and/or tax reporting requirements and exchange controls which may affect Holder's ability to acquire or hold shares of Common Stock under the Plan or cash received from participating in the Plan (including from any dividends received or sale proceeds arising from the sale of shares of Common Stock) in a brokerage or bank account outside Holder's country.
 Holder understands that he or she may be required to report such accounts, assets or transactions to the tax or other authorities in Holder's country.
-Holder also may be required to repartiate sale proceeds or other funds received as a result of participation in the Plan to his or her country through a designated bank or broker and/or within a certain time after receipt.
+Holder also may be required to repatriate sale proceeds or other funds received as a result of participation in the Plan to his or her country through a designated bank or broker and/or within a certain time after receipt.
 In addition, Holder may be subject to tax payment and/or reporting obligations in connection with any income realized under the Plan and/or from the sale of shares of Common Stock.
 Holder acknowledges that he or she is responsible for complying with all such requirements, and that Holder should consult personal legal and tax advisors, as applicable, to ensure compliance.